-Below, I will review some of the key reasons why people choose to hire tutors or get extra help for their children while they are in primary school.
-We will then look at the options available to you for as next steps.
+Below, I will review some of the key reasons people hire tutors or get extra help for their children while in primary school.

-At LS Tuition we’ve been providing one to one tutoring to primary school pupils for many years.
+At LS Tuition, we’ve provided one-to-one tutoring to primary school pupils for many years.
 We cater for children aged 5-12 between Primary 1/Reception (KS1) and Primary 7/Year 6 (KS2).
-We also work with children with additional support needs and have the experience and resources necessary to ensure all learners are meeting their full potential and feel supported in doing so.
+We also work with children with additional support needs and have the experience and resources necessary to ensure all learners meet their full potential and feel supported.